Computer Vision Platform

 Annotate

-What is image annotation, and when do I need it?
+What is image labelling, and when do I need it?

 What is Annotate?
 How does it work?

-What is the difference between annotation in Ximilar App and Annotate?
+What is the difference between labelling in Ximilar App and Annotate?

 Does Annotate support work in a team or multiple accounts?